-1.1 The impact of the Coronavirus is being felt in our communities in many different ways, and will be personal to each individual, couple or family.
+1.1 The impact of the Coronavirus is being felt in our communities in many different ways, and will be personal to each individual.
 This report sets out the range of services that Halton Community Safety Partnership have put in place during the COVID 19 Pandemic to support the community.